-LG Electronics Earns “Top 1%” Sustainability Ranking From S&P Global for Third Year in a Row
+LG ELECTRONICS EARNS “TOP 1%” SUSTAINABILITY RANKING FROM S&P GLOBAL FOR THIRD YEAR IN A ROW

 LG has also been recognized by several respected global institutions beyond S&P Global.
 The company was included in the Dow Jones Best-in-Class (DJ BIC) World Index for the 14th year in a row, underscoring its sustained ESG leadership.
 This represents the longest record for a Korean home appliance company in the index and places LG among the top 10 percent for sustainability among the world’s 2,500 largest companies.

-LG earned an upgraded “AA” rating from Morgan Stanley Capital International (MSCI) this year after five years at the “A” level.
-The company also received a second consecutive “Platinum” rating from EcoVadis, a distinction reserved for the top 1 percent of companies, and received a “Low” ESG Risk Rating from Sustainalytics.
+LG earned an upgraded “AA” MSCI ESG Rating from Morgan Stanley Capital International (MSCI) this year after five years at the “A” level.
+The company also received a second consecutive “Platinum” rating from EcoVadis, a distinction reserved for the top 1 percent of companies in their industry category, and received a “Low” ESG Risk Rating from Sustainalytics.

 As LG continues its commitment to sustainable management, it is working to transition all global business sites to 100 percent renewable energy by 2050.
 To support a circular economy, LG is also increasing its use of recycled plastics and developing paper-based cushioning materials as part of its plastic reduction initiatives.